 Vanilla Bean Mousse

-Vanilla bean mousse can be prepared by whipping cream until stiff peaks form and combining with icing sugar.
+Vanilla bean mousse can be prepared by whipping heavy cream with vanilla bean seeds and granulated sugar until soft peaks form.

 Cheesecake mousse can be made by creaming together cream cheese, icing sugar, vanilla and lemon zest.

 The cream cheese mixture is combined with stiff peaks whipping cream and folded together.

 Graham cracker crust can be made and crumbled on the top of the cheesecake mousse for more of a traditional cheesecake flavor.

 Durian mousse can be prepared by removing the insides of the Durian seeds.

 Mix whipping cream and icing sugar until stiff peaks form, then fold the pureed durian into the durian mousse.

 Chocolate mousse can be made a few different ways.